 Honoring a Legacy.
 Empowering a Future.
 Fighting Sickle Cell Disease.

-At the Elizabeth Nicole & Jacqueline Antoinette Holmes Sickle Cell Foundation (ENJAH-SCF), our mission is deeply personal and profoundly impactful.
-Founded in loving memory of twin sisters Elizabeth (“Lizzy”) Nicole and Jacqueline (“Jackie”) Antoinette Holmes—two courageous young women who bravely battled sickle cell disease—this nonprofit was born out of love, grief, hope, and a fierce desire to create lasting change for those affected by this life-altering condition.
+Founded in loving memory of twin sisters Elizabeth (“Lizzy”) Nicole and Jacqueline (“Jackie”) Antoinette Holmes—two courageous young women who bravely faced the challenges of sickle cell disease with extraordinary grace and strength—our foundation was born from love, grief, hope, and an unwavering determination to create lasting change.

 We work to eliminate the disparities that limit access to quality care for sickle cell patients.